5 Doll’s House Magazines Every Miniaturist Should Know About

 - Sync between platforms to the last page you read

-- Pocketmags offers individual subscriptions or Pocketmags Plus, which gives you unlimited access to their entire catalog of digital magazines.
+- Pocketmags offers individual subscriptions or Pocketmags Plus, which gives you unlimited access to their entire catalogue of digital magazines.
 Even if you only subscribe to two magazines, you’re probably better off trying Plus+

 - You can get free miniature dollhouse magazine samples to check out